Monday, July 3, 2017

 10. Sarah Heath of Sandpoint.
-Okay, this women's basketball star has spent most of her life in Alaska, is now more identified with hockey, and goes by her married name of Sarah Palin...
+Okay, this women's basketball star has spent most of her life in Alaska, didn't play the sport beyond high school, is now more identified with hockey, and goes by her married name of Sarah Palin...

 Just checking to see if you were paying attention.
 Although Sandpoint isn't all that far from the Canadian border, so maybe she shouldn't have questioned President Barack Obama's American birth.

 10. Luke Ridnour of Coeur d'Alene.
 When I did a list of the greatest basketball players from each State, Ridnour turned out to be the best of a weak bunch from Idaho.
 And he just barely qualifies, as he went to Washington State to play high school ball, as his father was his coach.

 But he was named Pac-10 Player of the Year in 2003, almost getting the University of Oregon into the Final Four.
 He starred as a guard for the Seattle SuperSonics (including their last season, 2007-08, but getting traded before they could complete the move), the Milwuakee Bucks and the Minnesota Timberwolves.

 9. Merril Hoge of Pocatello.
 Idaho has never produced a Heisman Trophy winner, but it's produced a few really good football players.
 A star running back for the Pittsburgh Steelers, he has become better known for having sustained concussions, and his activism in promoting their prevention and treatment.

 He is also a renowned studio analyst, and has a son now playing at Brigham Young, and another at Notre Dame.